The Supervision Service of the Bank of Lithuania

 The goal of the supervision of credit institutions is to monitor compliance of credit institutions with the standards of safe and sound banking set by the laws and legal acts of the Bank of Lithuania and recommended in the International Accounting Standards and decisions of the Basel Committee.

-The Bank of Lithuania performs an ongoing analysis of the financial situation of credit institutions, makes an assessment of their activities, controls their compliance with prudential requirements, analyses the performance and trends of the banking system.
-The Bank of Lithuania systematically performs inspections and examinations of credit institutions (usually no less than once a year for commercial banks and every two years for credit unions).
-Inspections of credit institutions mainly focus on the highest risk areas of their operation by checking the management of credit, liquidity, market and operational risks and its efficiency.
+The Bank of Lithuania performs ongoing analysis of the financial situation of credit institutions, makes an assessment of their activities, controls their compliance with prudential requirements, analyses the performance and trends of the banking system.
+The Bank of Lithuania also periodically performs inspections and examinations of credit institutions.
+Inspections are usually performed when needed, including them in the Bank of Lithuania's approved annual inspection plan.
+When necessary, unplanned inspections may also be performed.
+During the inspections, main focus is on the areas of greatest risk in credit institution operations, the aim is to examine whether the credit institutions are in compliance with legal acts regulating their operation, requirements of documents of foundation and internal regulation, principles of safe and reliable operation.
 In case any drawbacks of the operation of credit institutions or non-compliance cases are discovered, the institution is asked to remove them or, if necessary, enforcement measures established by legal acts are applied.

 Supervision of Payment Institutions

 A payment institution is an economic entity providing payment services, which is neither a credit institution nor an electronic money institution and may not accept deposits or other repayable funds from unprofessional market participants and issue electronic money.
 In addition to payment services, payment institutions have a right to provide additional services closely related with these services and they are also permitted to perform other activities not associated with payment services.